MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 Attribute resolution guidance provides pointers on the process of resolving entities and attributes, compressing entity schemas into their physical forms.

-We haven't provided any attribute resolution guidance properties in this entity attribute object, so the default resolution guidance is used.
+You haven't provided any attribute resolution guidance properties in this entity attribute object, so the default resolution guidance is used.
 By default, resolution guidance takes all the attributes defined in the referenced entity and apply them to the current entity.
 Here, **Session** takes all seven attributes defined in **UserAgent**.
 When attributes come from **UserAgent**, the final resolved attribute names in **Session** are in the format of *[name of entity attribute][name of attribute]*.

-Earlier, we used *browserName* rather than *uaBrowserName* when defining the attribute in **UserAgent**.
+Earlier, you used *browserName* rather than *uaBrowserName* when defining the attribute in **UserAgent**.
 This is because all the attributes in **UserAgent** starts with *ua*.
-When using default resolution guidance, if we notice a common prefix, we can use that as the name of the entity attribute.
-Since we used *ua* as the name of the entity attribute in **Session**, the attribute *browserName* from **UserAgent** becomes:
+When using default resolution guidance, if you notice a common prefix, you can use that as the name of the entity attribute.
+Since you used *ua* as the name of the entity attribute in **Session**, the attribute *browserName* from **UserAgent** becomes:

     *ua* + *browserName* = *uaBrowserName*